News from Stephanie Bennett

 July 2001 Time for a little R&R. Drove up the California coast from Los Angeles to Carmel and Monterey, camping out at various off-the-beaten-track state, national and regional parks along the way (such as Lake Cachuma and Montana de Oro).
 Did the tourist thing at Hearst Castle (the palatial home of early-20th-century millionaire William Randolph Hearst) - spectacular and worth seeing, but not nearly as beautiful or moving as the full moon to whom I played my harp one night atop a windswept hill in Laguna Seca.

 May 2001 I spent a couple of days in front of the cameras, for a movie called "The Sweetest Thing" starring Cameron Diaz and Christina Applegate.
 In another daring stretch of my acting talent (see January '98), I was cast as the harpist in a wedding.
-It's actually a cute scene, involving being in an ensemble with a really bad violinist... click here to see a pic of me with the director and the music arranger.
+It's actually a cute scene, involving being in an ensemble with a really bad violinist... click here to see a pic of me on set.

-The day after the movie shoot, I was playing at a lovely garden party where Graham Nash (ever hear of Crosby, Stills, Nash & Young?
-THAT Graham Nash) was one of the guests.
-Graham brought out his guitar and the two of us serenaded the hostess (the lovely Georgina Parker) and her other guests (including Merv Griffin) with a duet version of "Teach Your Children".
-Click here to see me singing (yes, I sang backup on the 2nd verse) and playing with Graham Nash.
+The day after the movie shoot, I was playing at a lovely garden party where Graham Nash (of Crosby, Stills, Nash & Young) was one of the guests.
+Graham brought out his guitar and the two of us serenaded the hostess and her guests (including Merv Griffin) with a duet version of "Teach Your Children".
+Click here to see me singing and playing with Graham Nash.

-March 2001 got the news from Rima Greer of CAMPANILE that their CD "Nocturnal Journeys", on which my composition "Au Jardin Du Roi Des Lapins" is included (see November 2000) has made it to #9 on the national New Age charts!
-Check it out at New Age Voice magazine.
+March 2001 got the news from Rima Greer of CAMPANILE that their CD "Nocturnal Journeys", on which my composition "Au Jardin Du Roi Des Lapins" is included, has made it to #9 on the national New Age charts!
 Rima says that the radio DJs seem to like my tune especially ...

 January 2001 received my copy of James Durst's delightful new CD "Like the Wind" on which I played harp.
-My favorite song is the whimsical and touching 'to Jesus' (not a religious song); click to read his lyrics.
-I guess if one has to pigeonhole I'd call his contemporary folk, or singer/songwriter... anyway check it out.
+My favorite song is the whimsical and touching 'to Jesus' (not a religious song)

 harp